pubnub/open-growth/readme.md

 > Transform salesman into sales heroes.
 Replace sales outreach with a Machine Learning engine.
 No more sales spam.
+Open Growth is an open source project for developers at API companies to delight your customers with ML/AI.

 ## ❤️  Delight Your Customers